-Today marks the 150th anniversary of a turning point in the Civil War: the battle of Antietam.
+This week marks the 150th anniversary of the turning point of the American Civil War: the Battle of Gettysburg.

 During this week in 1863, Confederate General Robert E. Lee’s all-out attempt to invade the North was turned down by the Army of the Potomac led by Union General George Meade.

 The battle ended with more than 50,000 killed and wounded.
 Michigan men suffered 40 percent casualties.
 Gettysburg sent the South on the road to its 1865 surrender.